International

 Executive Power

-The head of state is the King.
-The monarchy is hereditary.
-The King enjoys executive powers.
-The King signs and executes all laws.
-He appoints and dismisses all judges by decree, approves amendments to the constitution and has the right to declare war.
-The King appoints the Prime Minister as head of the government, having no fixed term of office.
-The cabinet, led by the Prime Minister, is appointed by the King.
+The head of state in Jordan is the King, and the monarchy is hereditary.
+The King enjoys executive powers and signs and executes all laws.
+He appoints and dismisses all judges by decree, approves amendments to the constitution, and has the right to declare war.
+The King appoints the Prime Minister as head of government, although the Prime Minister does not have a fixed term of office.
+The Cabinet, led by the Prime Minister, is appointed by the King.

 Legislative Power